 - Sign is self-made or someone has drawn on it but it looks "true enough" (so it's easy to see why the computer might not realize that it's fake)—approve (because the Verifier is related to teaching pattern recognition only; context will be given to the detections in later steps of our computer vision pipeline)

-- Sign looks similar but doesn't mean the same—reject
+- Sign looks somewhat similar but actually isn't the same—reject

-- Sign has the same meaning but looks different—reject
+- Sign has the same meaning but looks totally different—reject

 - Sign is blurred so you can't see what is on it—skip